LucientZ/LucientZ/README.md

 Hello and welcome to my github page!
-However you got here,
+However you got here, I welcome you.